 Pre-qualify for your loan and apply now!
 We make it easy

 This is where the rubber meets the road and you save the most money.
 It’s time to complete the loan application.
 It couldn’t be easier and you can do it online, securely right on the Union Home Benefit website.
 You supply basic information about your employment, your assets, your residence history, and so on.
 If you don’t have a recent credit report, just give us your permission and we’ll pull one for you – for Free.
-After we review all this information we give you a Union Home Plus Pre-Approval Letter.
+After we review all this information we give you a Union Home Benefit Pre-Approval Letter.
 Handle it with care — to a home seller, it’s like a suitcase full of cash!
-Your Union Certified Reat Estate Agent will use your Pre-Approval Letter to make the best offer on the home you choose, and the seller knows you’re pre-qualified.
+Your Union Certified Reat Estate Broker will use your Pre-Approval Letter to make the best offer on the home you choose, and the seller knows you’re pre-qualified.
 It gives you buying clout!
 And while you’re picking out the home – the one that’s right for you – your Union Home Benefit Advisor is busy coordinating all the little details to insure a smooth and successfull transaction.

 Getting the final loan approval

 Once you’ve made an offer and it’s been accepted, your Union Home Plus U-CAN Preferred Lender will order an appraisal of your new home.
 Once all verifications are received and all lender loan approval conditions have been met, the loan documents are ordered and are readied to be sent to escrow for you to sign.
 There are always updated documents or even new requests that various banks and lenders will have – this is all part of the normal loan approval process.
 We endeavor to anticipate what these items will be and as with every step of the process, we will keep you up to date as we proceed through the process.